blakeberg/geth-node/README.md

 * you can use sudo @ALL
 * you can also connect via scp of course

+> if you us boot2docker you shoud add to your /etc/hosts under Windows or Mac OS X the IP and host name of the boot2docker VM `192.168.99.100 geth` (IP to verify)

 ## Ethereum
 Decentralized platform that runs smart contracts or especially applications that run exactly as coded without downtime, censorship, fraud or third party smog. **Applications so called Dapps** need just an Ethereum client node which is connected in Ethereum networks and syncs the Blockchain - the decentralized public ledger and global world computer.